eljojo/faircamp-fork/ARCHITECTURE.md

 This allows both "Alice" and "Bob" to exist and be assigned to a track with metadata storing an artist "Alice (feat.
 Bob)".

+## Hotlinking countermeasures – NOT YET IMPLEMENTED

+Faircamp does not generally try to obfuscate anything about the site/url hierarchy it generates - it would be technically pointless, and faircamp rather aims to provide a site that is highly serviceable and easy to study and understand on a technical level.
+However, if an artist or a label faces blatant cases of hotlinking, e.g. publicly circulating direct download urls to not-for-free releases, faircamp provides mechanisms for changing/rotating parts of the asset download urls with a new deployment, thereby rendering any already circulating hotlinks to downloads dysfunctional.

 ## Image descriptions are brought to the fore

 Barriers that the blind or weak-sighted face on the web are most often